thegrumpys/odop/docs/Help/gettingStarted.md

 First, mark the checkbox and then enter a value in the entry field.
 The amount of constraint violation will be immediate recalculated;
 a positive value if violated or a negative value if satisfied.
-The value of the Objective Function will immediately reflect the impact of a violated constraint.
+The Objective Value will reflect the aggregate impact of all violated constraints.
 This example illustrates the 108 inch Max limit on Length+Girth and the 70 pound Max limit on weight that is common to many carriers in the package shipping industry.